Paklock/HackRF1/ADS-B(S).md

-## **This is a potentially dangerous App, if the HackRF is used to generate valid ADS-B messages and these radiated then it could affect both how aircraft and navigation systems see each other.
+## **This is a potentially dangerous App.
+The HackRF could be used to generate valid ADS-B messages and if these are radiated then it could effect both how aircraft and navigation systems see each other.
 Therefore, it should only be used in a closed RF environment or when there is no direct transmission.**

 The Key Items on the App that can be selected with the cursor and changed with the encoder knob are: